-The requirement of the workforce varies in different types of organizations.
+The requirement of the workforce varies in different forms of organizations.
 A big firm needs huge manpower, whereas a small-sized firm needs less workforce.

 - Government Policies

-Any change in labour law directly affects the HRP process.
+Any change in labor law directly affects the HRP process.
 It may include changes in minimum wage rate, etc.